Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: Rotations of

 but since $1-n_3^2=n_1^2+n_2^2$, we can write the energy in terms of only $n_1$ and $n_2$.
 We then optimize over the set

 and from this we have eight global minima given by

 taking every possible combination of signs.
-We confirm these results with the following heat map.
+We confirm these results with the following heat map, see Figure \ref{fig:optimal_cube_n1_n2}.

 In the case of normal anchoring, the cube and approximations thereof have been studied for example in \cite{BGL} and \cite{SPD}.
 To the best of our knowledge, the case of tangential anchoring has not been considered numerically or experimentally.
-The optimal orientation found in \cite[Section 4]{BGL} for normal anchoring corresponds to the saddle points in case of tangential anchoring, see Figure \ref{fig:optimal_cube_n1_n2}.
+The optimal orientation found in \cite[Section 4]{BGL} for normal anchoring corresponds to the saddle points in the case of tangential anchoring, as seen in Figure \ref{fig:optimal_cube_n1_n2}.

-Since the limiting energy $E_0$ has not been shown to hold for manifolds which are not $C^{1,1}$ we would like to be able to understand the optimal orientation for $C^{1,1}$ approximations $\M^\e$ and we summarize these results in the following proposition. \begin{proposition} Let $\M$ be a $C^1$ a.e. manifold and let $(\M^\e)$ be a sequence of $C^{1,1}$ manifolds such that
+Since the limiting energy $E_0$ has not been shown to hold for manifolds which are not $C^{\answ{2},1}$ we would like to be able to understand the optimal orientation for $C^{\answ{2},1}$ approximations $\M^\e$ and we summarize these results in the following proposition. \begin{proposition} Let $\M$ be \answ{$C^{2,1}$ away from finitely many points and curves of finite length.
+Let} $(\M^\e)$ be a sequence of $C^{\answ{2},1}$ manifolds such that